shawest/neucbot/README.md

 /outputE␣, for each alpha energy.
 It is used for calculating neutron spectrum.

+JENDL doesn't contain data suitable for NeuCBOT, so JENDL data was translated to required type using side github project called [JENDL5-to-NeuCBOT](https://github.com/iv-gonch/JENDL5-to-NeuCBOT).
+This project was done by Ivan Goncharenko,
+e-mail: iv.gonch.0907@gmail.com.

-For questions or comments, feel free to send me an email.
+For questions or comments, feel free to send an email.

 ----------------------------------------------------------
 ----------------------------------------------------------